Comprehensive and Effective Laboratory Fume Extraction Products...

 What Does The Law State?

-As an employer, you have a duty of care to take adequate measures to protect your operators from MWF exposure.
+As an employer, you have a duty of care to take adequate measures to protect your operators from dust and fume exposure.
 This is enforced by law under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.
 It is also enforced in the more generic Health and Safety at Work Act 1974 and Management of Health and Safety at Work Regulations 1999.

 Essential Elements of COSHH